Circassians (historical ethnonym)

 Circassians is a broad ethnonym of the Turkic origin, which in Russia, Turkey and Persia used to be, and in the case of Turkey is now, applied to peoples of different ethnicities living on the North Eastern and Eastern shores of the Black Sea, and in the Northern Caucasus.

 Origin

-Prominent Soviet professor of Caucasian studies Volkova wrote:The origin of the term Circassian, with its ethnical nature coming only from the Turkic roots, was related to some political events of the 13th century.In the Russian letopis of the 16th century, when describing events of 1152, name "Circassians" is mentioned as another name for Turkic vassals of Kievan princes — "Black Klobukhs" — consisting of Turkic tribes of Torks, Pechenegs, Berendei and Kovuy (often identified as Kayi).
+Volkova, a prominent Soviet professor of Caucasian studies, wrote:The origin of the term Circassian, with its ethnical nature coming only from the Turkic roots, was related to some political events of the 13th century.In the Russian letopis of the 16th century, when describing events of 1152, name "Circassians" is mentioned as another name for Turkic vassals of Kievan princes — "Black Klobukhs" — consisting of Turkic tribes of Torks, Pechenegs, Berendei and Kovuy (often identified as Kayi).
 Circassians are mentioned as one of the peoples of the Golden Horde in 1346, and participants of the Kulikovo battle of 1380.

 "Circassian" was a synonym of the Turkic word "Kazak", and Turkic Circassians became (coming from its usage for Black Klobucks) the basis for the Cossack ethnic group and military class.